xinzhang-lotusflare/llat/README.md

 Although the `llat` only transmits LF VPN related packets, we have found some apps may hang up when establishing network connections while the `llat` is running.
 If you met any network issue, please shut `llat` down at first.

 ## How to build

+`llat` is implemented in Go.
+Make sure you have Go developement environment prepared.

 Prepare required variables claimed in file `variables.sh`.